PZwoodcat/Oleppy_Free/README.md

 # Theoretical discussion
 This project will be based off my reading of these 2 papers, as well as whatever knowledge summarization GPT cooks up.
 First paper - https://hal.science/hal-02465792/document - This one is often referenced in discussions of OLED burn in.
-It is a good multi-factor study of OLED degradation across multiple factors such as driving current, temperature and time.
+It is a multi-factor study of OLED degradation across multiple factors such as driving current, temperature and time.
 Second paper - https://www.mdpi.com/2076-3417/11/1/74?utm_source=chatgpt.com - for cross-referencing

-Luminance∝(RGB/255​)^2.2
+First,
+$$
+\Luminance L∝(RGB/255​)^2.2\
+$$
 From GPT The sRGB color space specification (IEC 61966-2-1) defines a reference display gamma of approximately 2.2 (https://www.w3.org/Graphics/Color/srgb?utm_source=chatgpt.com)
 Also GPT: For an OLED pixel: